-- a 400 MMcf/d expansion of our Acadian Gas System (second quarter of 2023); - our Plant 6 natural gas processing plant in the Midland Basin (second quarter of 2023); - a twelfth NGL fractionator ("Frac XII") in Chambers County, Texas (third quarter of 2023); - our Mentone II cryogenic natural gas processing plant (second half of 2023); - our Texas Western Products System, created by repurposing a portion of our Mid-America Pipeline System's Rocky Mountain segment and adding westbound service to our Chaparral Pipeline business to transport refined products from the U.S. Gulf Coast to markets in West Texas, New Mexico, Colorado and Utah (second half of 2023); - an Ethane Terminal located along the coast between Corpus Christi, Texas and New Orleans, Louisiana (2025); and - an expansion of our Morgan's Point terminal to increase ethylene export capacity (2023 and 2025).
+- a 400 MMcf/d expansion of our Acadian Gas System (second quarter of 2023); - our Plant 6 natural gas processing plant in the Midland Basin (second quarter of 2023); - a twelfth NGL fractionator ("Frac XII") in Chambers County, Texas (third quarter of 2023); - our Mentone II natural gas processing plant in the Delaware Basin (fourth quarter of 2023); - our Texas Western Products System, created by repurposing a portion of our Mid-America Pipeline System's Rocky Mountain segment and adding westbound service to our Chaparral Pipeline business to transport refined products from the U.S. Gulf Coast to markets in West Texas, New Mexico, Colorado and Utah (fourth quarter of 2023); - an Ethane Terminal located along the coast between Corpus Christi, Texas and New Orleans, Louisiana (2025); and - an expansion of our Morgan's Point terminal to increase ethylene export capacity (2023 and 2025).